 There’s definitely no shortage of complex games with flashy visuals on the app store, but… Star Thief is not one of them.
-Instead, this starry puzzler puts accessibility and fun above high production values, taking the road less traveled with a rather basic design, yet it still has what looks to be a very appealing experience.
+Instead, this starry puzzler puts accessibility and fun above high production values, taking the road less travelled with a rather basic design, yet it still has what looks to be a very appealing experience.

 Star Thief is an original level-based arcade game designed specifically for iPhone, iPad and iPod Touch.
 It could be described as Super Mario World meets Fruit Ninja.

-You won’t have to go at it alone either, as according to Paul Ewers, its creator, Star Thief can be played locally with a friend, since it supports multi-touch.
+You won’t have to go at it alone either, as according to Paul Ewers, its creator, Star Thief can be played locally with a friend since it supports multi-touch.
 Whether playing it like that actually makes it more or less difficult, well, that remains to be seen.
 Sounds like a fun way to play it for iPad owners though, but those with an iPhone/iPod Touch might be better off playing it alone, due to the smaller screen size.

 Are you ready to twinkle like a little star?
 Star Thief is currently residing on iTunes ($2.99), without any ads or IAP.